darerendho/ds_exploration/README.md

 ## Welcome to my Data Science Porfolio

-On this page,I log my data science findings and notes on various topics that interest and self-learning.
-This page will make references to multiple topics with the majority having a reference to finance related.
+On this page, I log my data science findings and notes on various topics that interest and self-learning.
+Playing with multiple topics with the majority being finance related.
 They will be presented in IPython

 ---